ssato/misc/resume.rst

 people management role to build a strong team to accomplish the business goal, and have some experience with it.

-Also, I've been lead some OSS projects [#]_ personally and have knowledge of modern development process and familiar with recent development trends.
+Also, I've been lead some OSS projects [#]_ personally and have some knowledge of modern development process and familiar with recent development trends, I think.

 .. [#] https://github.com/ssato/python-anyconfig for example.